sap-tutorials/Tutorials/tutorials/jam-cloud-ui5-sample-build-project/jam-cloud-ui5-sample-build-project.md

 ---
-title: Using SAP Web IDE with SAP Jam Collaboration
+title: Use SAP Web IDE with SAP Jam Collaboration
-description: Demonstrates how to build and run a new project with SAP Jam Collaboration UI5 Sample Applications
+description: This tutorial shows how to build and run a new project with SAP Jam Collaboration UI5 sample applications.
 primary_tag: products>sap-jam-collaboration
 tags: [  tutorial>intermediate, products>sap-jam, products>sap-cloud-platform, topic>cloud ]
 ---